Informfully/Documentation/docs/source/index.rst

 * **Getting Started** serves as an overall introduction, including how to install the codebase, create a development environment, and notes on the deployment.
 * **Running Experiments** provide an in-depth overview of how to use the Informfully platform to conduct user studies.
 * **Technical Documentation** provides the same insights for various technical aspects in order to customize and extend the platform.
+* **Customizing Recommendaiton** provides a tutorial on how to connect Informfully with your recommender framework for forwarding personalized recommendations.
 * **User Guides** provide tips and tricks for working with the codebase and useful links to tutorials (as this documentation is not a tutorial on how to use React Native and Meteor).

 .. note::